 - Reduce speed by 10-15 mph below normal

-- Increase following distance to 4-5 seconds
+- Increase following distance to 4-5 seconds minimum (double or triple normal distance)

-- Use headlights even during daylight hours
+- Use headlights even during daylight hours for visibility

 - Avoid sudden braking or sharp steering inputs

-- Test brakes gently when conditions improve
+- Test brakes gently after driving through deep water

 Snow and Ice Conditions: